 Theme

-Sharing a smile with a stranger, spending time in the garden, hearing your favourite song on the radio…
+These little things can be as small as sharing a smile with a stranger, spending time in the garden, or hearing your favourite song on the radio.

 Colour